-Permeable Paving - hard surfaced areas which allow water to permeate through the surface and into the ground at source prams and wheelchairs comfortably and easily.
-We all enjoy aesthetically appealing public spaces which retain their clean, sleek looks with the minimum of maintenance.
-Even taking into account the growing awareness of sustainable building practises, we have to accept that we all want to go about our modern lives with the least amount of mess and difficulty; hard standing is here to stay.
+prams and wheelchairs comfortably and easily.
+We all enjoy maesthetically appealing public spaces which retain their clean, sleek looks with the minimum of maintenance.
+Even taking into account the growing awareness of sustainable building practises, we have to accept that we all want to go about our retained to the space of the modern lives with the least amount of mess and difficulty; hard standing is here to stay.